-7.1 Can the successful party recover: (a) court fees or other incidental expenses; (b) their own legal costs of bringing the proceedings, from the losing party?
+7.1 Can the successful party recover: (a) court fees or other incidental expenses; and (b) their own legal costs of bringing the proceedings, from the losing party?

 The general rule is that the unsuccessful party pays the legal costs of the successful party (including expert fees and other incidental expenses such as court fees).
 However, Qualified One-way Cost Shifting ("QOCS") applies to claims for death or personal injuries (provided a funding arrangement was not entered into prior to 1 April 2013).
 This means that a defendant may only enforce an order for costs against a claimant, without the court's permission, to the extent of any damages and interest ordered in favour of the claimant.
-In practice, this means that in most personal injury claims an unsuccessful claimant will not be responsible for the defendant's costs, although this principle will not apply if the claim is struck out, or if the court determines that the claimant is fundamentally dishonest.
+An amendment to CPR 44.14, applicable to claims issued after 6 April 2023, means that a defendant may additionally set off any order for costs against costs awarded in the claimant's favour.
+In practice, these provisions mean that in most personal injury claims, an unsuccessful claimant will not be responsible for the defendant's costs, although this principle will not apply in limited circumstances, including where the claim is an abuse of process or if the conduct of the claimant or someone acting on the claimant's behalf, and with the claimant's knowledge, is likely to obstruct the just disposal of the proceedings.
 If the claimant is successful, they may recover their costs from the defendant in the usual way, subject to a "set-off" of any costs orders made in the defendant's favour.
-A recent Supreme Court case confirmed that costs orders made in the defendant's favour can only be offset against damages awarded and not against costs awarded in the claimant's favour (Ho v Adelekun [2021] UKSC 43).

-The assessment of costs is a matter for the court's discretion and the court can make such orders as it considers appropriate reflecting matters such as the parties' conduct and their success or failure on particular issues in the proceedings (either by reducing the costs award made in favour of the successful party to reflect the fact that they were unsuccessful on certain issues, or by making issue-based cost orders).
+The assessment of costs is a matter for the court's discretion and the court can make such orders as it considers appropriate, reflecting matters such as the parties' conduct and their success or failure on particular issues in the proceedings (either by reducing the costs award made in favour of the successful party to reflect the fact that they were unsuccessful on certain issues, or by making issue-based costs orders).
 In determining the amount of recoverable costs, the court will assess whether the sums claimed were reasonably incurred and were proportionate to the overall value of the case.
-However, they will rarely depart from the costs budgets agreed by the parties or approved by the court, as outlined in the answer to question 7.6.
+However, they will rarely depart from the costs budgets agreed by the parties or approved by the court, as outlined in the answer to question 7.6 below.

-Where a party makes an offer to settle which meets certain procedural requirements (a "Part 36 offer") and this is not accepted by the other party in satisfaction of the claim, unless that other party achieves a better result at trial, various sanctions will apply.
-A party which fails to "beat" a Part 36 offer becomes liable to pay the costs incurred after the date the offer could last have been accepted.
+Where a party makes an offer to settle that meets certain procedural requirements (a "Part 36 offer") and this is not accepted by the other party in satisfaction of the claim, unless that other party achieves a better result at trial, various sanctions will apply.
+A party that fails to "beat" a Part 36 offer becomes liable to pay the costs incurred after the date the offer could last have been accepted.
 In the case of a defendant failing to beat a claimant's Part 36 offer, additional sanctions apply: the damages payable will be increased by between 5% and 10% (depending on the amount awarded) subject to a maximum uplift of £75,000; the costs incurred after the offer was made will be payable on an indemnity basis; and interest on both costs and the value of the claim will be payable at an enhanced rate of up to 10% above base rate.

-Straightforward, smaller, personal-injury claims (up to a value of £25,000) are now required to be commenced via claims portals under protocols which provide for recovery of only fixed costs if a claim is resolved under the protocol.
+Straightforward, smaller, personal injury claims (up to a value of £25,000) are now required to be commenced via claims portals under protocols that provide for recovery of only fixed costs if a claim is resolved under the protocol.